ProGraphics/prostyle.io/pages/documentation/properties.md

 <hr class="t60 b60">

 ## Transform Origin
 The <code>transformOrigin</code> property defines the reference point when transforming a target object.
 By default, the origin is centered on the item, with the values <samp class="number">[0,0,0]</samp>.
-Like this, an item will rotate around it's center.
+Like this, an item will rotate around its center.
 Values of <samp class="number">[-50,-50]</samp> represent the item's top-left corner.
 Optionally, the <code>expand</code> value may be set to use an origin relative to the _item's container_.

 Like the [anchor](#){:data-toc="anchor"} property, the values are a percentage of the target’s dimensions.
 However, transformOrigin and anchor serve two very distinct purposes.
 See [Alignment](/concepts/#alignment).